jonnyweatherly/aajonusnet/md/QNA/Q&A Of November 13, 2005.md

 A: No, they don't [unintelligible] whole planet.
 Do you have questions?

 Q: Hi Aajonus, I have two things.
-One is did you hear something about the milk and organic pastures?
+One is did you hear something about the milk and Organic Pastures?

 A: Okay.

 Q: Okay.

-A: I was curious about organic pastures because their milk turned bitter for three solid months and I couldn't stand it anymore.
+A: I was curious about Organic Pastures because their milk turned bitter for three solid months and I couldn't stand it anymore.
 So I sent it to a lab and had it tested for toxins.
 I thought maybe they were, even one farmer said that his milk tasted like that once when his worker wasn't rinsing out a detergent out of the machinery bucket.
 So I had to check for everything and it came back completely negative for him.
 So I thought, I don't know.
 He must be just feeding them some kind of rice bran again and the [unintelligible] acid is causing the bitterness.
 So I thought that was probably it.
 But then I ran into a fellow who works for him.
 We were talking about it and I said, I stopped drinking that milk five months ago because I couldn't stand it being bitter all the time.
 He said, oh, that's just because you get warm in shipping.
 I said, Claravale, Claravale gets very warm.
 I've had dairy for years, 58 years, it never went bitter like this.
 There's something about it.
 He said, no, no, no, that's it.
 Mark says that's what it is.
 I said, Mark doesn't know his ass from a hole in the ground.
 He claims to be this brilliant dairy farmer, but he's not.
 He doesn't know much of anything.
 He says, well, we chill it to 32 degrees.
 32 degrees, freezing temperature.
 My grandparents were dairy farmers.
 They supplied all the dairy all the way to Chicago from Sheffield, [unintelligible] for a hundred mile radius all the way over to Chicago.
 We never allowed the milk to go under 45 degrees because it would have a tendency to go sour or bitter quicker.
 So I wrote Mark an email and said, Mark, I told him about my grandparents and what they said.
 I said, if you want to know why your milk is turning bitter, take your milk and test it.
 I can take milk that's 45 degrees and I can keep it for three weeks without it ever turning bitter or even sour.
 Once it goes below 45 degrees, you've got a problem.

 Q: Well, maybe he listened to you because I bought his milk twice in the past two weeks.
 And it has been good.